Introduction

 - Press Apply changes and exit

-- Download Nvidia Profile Inspector
+- Download Nvidia Profile Inspector.

-- Enable "Show unknown settings from NVIDIA predefined profiles" in the top bar (penultimate button)
+- Enable "Show unknown settings from NVIDIA predefined profiles" in the top bar (penultimate button).

-- Press Ctrl+F and paste OGL_DX_PRESENT_DEBUG
+- Press Ctrl+F and paste OGL_DX_PRESENT_DEBUG.

-- Set the result to 0x00080001 and click Apply & Close
+- Click Apply & Close

-- Enable Windowed mode in FalloutCustom.ini
+- Enable Windowed mode in FalloutCustom.ini.

 - Install OneTweak to disable window borders.